 Illinois Prairie Path

 For those who like to walk, jog, bike ride, or horseback ride, the Illinois Prairie Path runs through the center of town.
-This highly recognized and well-used recreational trail has been the recipient of numerous awards and is nationally recognized.
+(LINK: DuPage County Bikeway Maps) This highly recognized and well-used recreational trail has been the recipient of numerous awards and is nationally recognized.

-In the event of inclement weather, Warrenville’s Park District Recreational facility located at 3S260 Warren Avenue offers an indoor track and numerous fitness and exercise equipment.
+In the event of inclement weather, Warrenville’s Park District Recreational facility, located at 3S260 Warren Avenue, offers an indoor track and numerous fitness and exercise equipment.
+Lifetime Fitness, at 28141 Diehl Road, also offers exercise and aquatic facilities, children-friendly facilities, and a gymnasium.

 Camping at Blackwell Forest Preserve, north side of Butterfield Road (Route 56), 1/4 mile west of Winfield Road and one mile east of Route 59; (630) 933-7200.